 Exam Day Information

-Once you've registered for a CLEP exam you can use the My Account portal to:
+Once you have registered for a CLEP exam, you can use the My Account portal to:

-- Select your preferred test center and choose the institution where you’d like to send your scores.
+- Select your preferred test center, and choose the institution where you would like to send your scores.

 - Purchase study materials.

 - Print your registration ticket.
 Make sure your name on your ID matches exactly with your registration ticket.

 - View your scores, and order official transcripts.